Collards Manual

 .

-Because it is often interesting to view "related" content, there are PREV
+Because it is often interesting to view "related" content, content types

 and NEXT